IBMStreams/streamsx.iot.starterkit/README.md

 # streamsx.iot.starterkit
-This starter kit simplifies the setup for connecting Apache Edgent devices with IBM Streams applications running in the cloud.
+This starter kit simplifies the setup for using the streamsx.iot toolkit to connect Apache Edgent applications with Streams applications.

-The recommended way to connect IoT devices running Apache Edgent is to send the data to the Watson IoT Platform and then retrieve that data from a Streams application running locally or in the IBM Cloud, as illustrated below.
+The recommended way to analyze data from IoT devices running Apache Edgent is to send the data to the Watson IoT Platform.
+Then, you can retrieve that data from a Streams application running locally or in the Streaming Analytics service in the IBM Cloud, as illustrated below.

 ![Illustration](https://developer.ibm.com/streamsdev/wp-content/uploads/sites/15/2017/09/edgent-iot-streams.png)

-Deploying this starter kit to the IBM Cloud will set up the Streaming Analytics and Watson IoT Platform services for you.
+Deploying this starter kit to the IBM Cloud will set up the Watson IoT Platform and Streaming Analytics services for you.
+It will also create the credentials you need to connect your Streams and Edgent applications.

 If you choose not to deploy the services automatically, or if you are using an on-prem Streams installation, you can follow these instructions to [setup Streams and the Watson IoT Platform manually](https://developer.ibm.com/streamsdev/docs/setup-instructions-connecting-edgent-streams-applications-watson-iot-platform).

-## Deploy and configure the services
+## Deploy the starter kit

-Click the the **Deploy to Bluemix** button below to deploy and configure the Streaming Analytics and Watson IoT Platform services.
+Click the the **Deploy to Bluemix** button below to start deployment.
+This will take about 10-15 minutes.

 [![Deploy To Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/natashadsilva/streamsx.iot.starter.git)